-Powered industrial trucks (29 CFR 1910.178(m)(12)) -- Federal OSHA has deleted and no longer enforces paragraph (m)(12) of 1910.178; Minnesota OSHA continues to enforce 1910.178 as originally adopted by reference, including paragraph (m)(12).
-For the remaining text of the standard, visitfederal OSHA'sWeb site.
+Powered industrial trucks (29 CFR 1910.178(m)(12)) -- Federal OSHA has deleted and no longer enforces paragraph (m)(12) of 1910.178, which applies to lifting personnel.
+Minnesota OSHA continues to enforce 1910.178 as originally adopted by reference, including paragraph (m)(12).

 Phone: (651) 297-3000 or 1-800-657-3757